Moving Expense Deductions

 78 Week Test for the Self-Employed and Partners

-The self-employed must work at least 78 weeks during the 2 years immediately following the arrival at the new location, and at least 39 weeks must be in the 1st 12 months.
+The self-employed must work at least 78 weeks during the 2 years immediately after the arrival at the new location, and at least 39 weeks must be in the 1st 12 months.
 The self-employed are considered to have the same employment if the self-employed set up shop so that work can begin.

 Joint filers can deduct moving expenses if either spouse satisfies the time test.